 Many small business owners initially think of hiring a consultant when confronted with ISO 9001.
 ISO consultants can be used to manage the entire ISO 9001 project or to assist with distinct tasks like documentation development, staff training, gap analysis and project planning.

 High costs, along with other important factors, are reasons why business owners should consider alternatives before hiring a consultant.
 See our research on the pros and cons of ISO 9000 consultants for more information.
-Our guide on how to achieve ISO 9001 certification explains different implementation approaches.
+See too our guide, how to achieve ISO 9001 certification.

 Differences between quality management consultants are significant in terms of approach, ability, integrity and pricing.
 Your decision to hire a particular consultant will have a profound impact on your company's culture, operations and finances, so it's essential to carefully evaluate the consultant before hiring.
 Factors to consider are detailed below.

-In-depth knowledge and understanding of the ISO 9001 Standard and its interpretations are crucial.
+In-depth knowledge and understanding of ISO 9001 are obviously crucial.
 The more practical experience in ISO 9001 implementation a consultant has, the greater the likelihood he will be able to properly address your company's individual needs.
 However, we have seen numerous cases in which general management consultants or consultants with different fields of expertise readily take on ISO 9001 implementation tasks.
 Their lack of relevant experience is often a recipe for inefficient and expensive Quality Management Systems.
-It is therefore essential to carefully evaluate the consultant's knowledge and experience in ISO 9001 rather than relying on the consultancy's name or success in other fields.
+As stated above, due diligence is essential when hiring a consultant.

 Some consultants insist on the use of particular software solutions (for example, for document control or audit management) and include requirements for software use in the ISO 9001 procedures.
 You need to clarify these issues prior to hiring.

-ISO 9001 systems don't need to be complex: efficiency is typically associated with simplicity while bureaucracy and loss of productivity tend to be the product of unnecessarily complex processes.
+Complexity: ISO 9001 systems don't need to be complex: efficiency is typically associated with simplicity while bureaucracy and loss of productivity tend to be the product of undue complexity.

 Some consultants, however, intentionally deliver overly complex ISO 9001 systems in an attempt to justify "padded" fees.
 We suggest you request a sample of previously written ISO 9001 procedures and note your first impression when reading them: are they clear and easy to understand, and would they be easy to implement?

 The integrity of ISO 9000 consultants can often be judged by their marketing techniques.
-Be wary of consultants who give out free materials that ostensibly reduce or eliminate the need for consultancy services.
-Many such materials are not designed to provide practical assistance but are marketing tools to covertly steer users towards hiring the consultant later on.
+Be wary of consultants who give out free materials that ostensibly reduce or eliminate the need for consultantancy services.
+Many such materials are not designed to provide practical assistance but are marketing tools to covertly steer users towards hiring the consultant.

 Implementation kits are designed to enable company staff to implement ISO 9001 in-house.
 These kits are now very popular among small business owners due to their relatively low cost and potential operational benefits.